 Rather, the Income Account Value may be guaranteed to roll up at 8%… but that is not real money you could walk away with.
 If you don’t understand this concept yet, be sure to sign up and get our Hybrid Annuity Product Detail Report , and also, read up on Income Riders.

-Final Negative: Long Surrender Periods- Hybrids with lifetime income should be approached as a one way investment that you don’t plan to surrender.
+Final Negative: Long Surrender Periods- Hybrid annuities with lifetime income riders should be approached as a one way investment that you don’t plan to surrender.
 You should consider the money invested as a permanent investment in a future lifetime income stream.
-With that mindset the long surrender is a non-issue, however if circumstances change, you should be aware that early surrender could be costly.
+With that mindset, the long surrender is a non-issue, however if circumstances change, you should be aware that early surrender could be costly.

-Do the Pros outweigh the Cons?
-That’s up to you.
-We have extensive information in this section on Hybrid Annuities, but sometimes it’s best to just give us a call to go over your situation.
+Feel free to explore the rest of these pages on Hybrid Annuities, but sometimes it’s best to just give us a call to go over your situation.
 If you seek a qualified adviser well versed in Hybrid Annuities, please do not hesitate to contact us.